2020 Hawaii Democratic presidential primary: Candidates

 Michael Bennet, John Delaney and Kamala Harris also qualified but withdrew early enough to be taken off the ballot.
-There was also an uncommited option.
+There was also an uncommitted option.

 Results

 The primary was conducted by ranked-choice voting.
 Voters were instructed to mark their top three choices on paper ballots.
 Any voter with a first choice other than Biden or Sanders had their ballot count in the final round if ranking one of those candidates as a second or third choice.

 Vote count by round

 The ballots were counted separately in each of Hawaii's two Congressional districts.